 - A good rule of thumb for clarity and length: 5-10 years of experience should fit onto one page.
 And, if you have more than 10 years of experience, feel free to prune to the most relevant experience, whether it be the last five jobs or most recent 10 years.
 This can hard for people who have taken longer gaps because they want to show how much they’ve done before.
 Honestly, employers are not focused on that—at least not in the beginning.
 You need to show your resume is relevant with today’s workforce, so focus on the recent details first.
 The bulk of your bullets should be in your most recent experience.

 - No objective sections.
 Of course your objective is to get a job.
 Start out focusing on communicating your benefits as quickly as possible.
-In some cases, a profile section can highlight why you’re the best fit.
+In some cases, a professional summary section can highlight why you’re the best fit.
 Focus less on what you want from an employer and more on what you have to offer.
 Check out this article for some tips on writing a compelling resume summary.

 - Be careful with any personal judgments and icons.
 A big misstep is using meters where a candidate has a little icon with 4 out of 5 stars for “Organization,” or three-quarters of a circle filled in for “Salesforce.”
 If you don’t know what we’re talking about, there are tons of bad examples online if you look up “creative resumes.”
 This is an arbitrary scale comparing totally disparate things.
 What are you basing this rating on?
 How do you compare your “Salesforce” skills to your “Organizational” skills?
 It’s arbitrary and, frankly, wastes a lot of space and precious eye-tracking seconds.